 - Advice on how to act both individually and collectively to make our environment toxic-free

-Breast Cancer and Women of Diverse Origins: Education and Prevention
+Breast Cancer and Racialized Women: Education and Prevention

 This workshop allows women to understand the disease, its symptoms, and how to detect it.
 It informs them about the different resources in the health system and how to access them.
 The workshop also discusses the factors that increase the risk of breast cancer as well as the factors that decrease it.
 It takes into account toxic substances and the health issues surrounding them.